There are several reasons this can happen and a few things you can do to remedy the situation even if you're not tech-savvy.

 Poor Signal Strength

 For devices that connect wirelessly (like smartphones, tablets and most laptops), another common issue related to an Internet connection that keeps disconnecting and reconnecting is poor signal strength from the WiFi source.
 This can be caused by interference in your signal from other devices in your home or simply because you're too far from the signal.
-The best way to eliminate poor signal strength as the source of your issue is to take an internet speed test while connected to WiFi and then connect directly to your router (if possible) and re-take the test.
+The best way to eliminate poor signal strength as the source of your issue is to take an internet speed test while connected to WiFi and then connect directly to your router (if possible) and re-test.
 If you see a significant increase, it’s likely your WiFi signal needs to be improved and, with it, your connection issues will improve.

 If you've tried all the troubleshooting you can on your own and your Internet continues to disconnect and reconnect, it may be a larger issue with your network or ISP.
-Never hesitate to call our team at Breezeline for any Internet connection issues you may have.
+Never hesitate to contact our team at Breezeline for any Internet connection issues you may have.
 We're always here to help.